 A voiceover demo, by definition, is a professional demonstration of what you do best and what sort of work you want to land most.
-It’s not a resume.
-It’s a demonstration of ability within context.
-Clients and agents alike are interested in a body of work, just not EVERYTHING you’ve ever recorded, or had the good fortune to receive compensation to voice.
+It’s not, and never has been, a resume.

 Copyright © 2020 by Kate McClanaghan.
 All Rights Reserved.

 This article originally appeared in The Huffington Post: